lrknox/dashboard/about/licenses/index.md

 used to label code.
 To use SPDX identifiers in your project, you should find your license's short identifier in the list, and add a special `SPDX-License-Identifier` line to your `README.md`.
-For example, if your code is licensed under the `MIT` license like [Cardioid](https://github.com/llnl/cardioid), you would add this at the bottom of your README file:
+For example, if your code is licensed under the `MIT` license, you would add this at the bottom of your README file:

 ```